ntop/n2n/doc/Crypto.md

 The whole packet including the eventually present payload is checksummed using a modified Person hashing.
 It might seem a little short compared to usual message tags of 96 up to 128 bit, especially when using a stream cipher which easily allows for bit-flips.
 So, the 16-bit checksum is filled up with 80 more bits to obtain a 96-bit pre-IV.
 This pre-IV gets encrypted using a single block-cipher step to get the pseudo-random looking IV.
 This way, the checksum resists targeted bit-flips (to header, payload, and IV) as any change to the whole 96-bit IV would render the header un-decryptable.

-The single block-cipher step employs SPECK because it is fast, always present as built-in and it offers a 96-bit version.
+The single block-cipher step employs SPECK because it is fast and it offers a 96-bit version.
 The key is derived from the header key – a hash of the hash.

 The checksum gets verified by the edges and the supernode.